Jargon buster

 NES (National Employment Standards): Minimum employment standards for all employees.
 Employers need to give all employees (including apprentices or trainees) a copy of the NES and make sure their business complies with these standards.

 On-the-job training: Supervised skills development for apprentices and trainees in the workplace.
 This structured learning must include hands-on experience in a wide range of relevant tasks.
+The employer also has a role in approving the formal assessment outcomes as being demonstrated in the workplace.

 RTO (registered training organisation): A RTO is a provider and assessor of nationally recognised vocational education and training qualifications.
 To deliver this training the organisation must be approved by the national regulator – the Australian Skills Quality Authority (ASQA) or if operating in Victoria may be registered with the VRQA.
 There are a range of RTOs including technical and further education (TAFE) which are public institutions, private providers, professional or industry associations, some schools and universities as well as not-for-profit community-based education providers.